 - Rules governing dividends distribution.Profits are shared based on the stock holdings of the company.
 If a shareholder owns 20 percent of the corporation's stock, he may only get 20 percent of the profits.

 - Expensive to start.
 When filing for articles of incorporation, there are many fees to be settled, including state fees.

 If you need help with regular C corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.